ARMA Cell: A Modular and Effective Approach for Neural Autoregressive Modeling: Numerical experiments

 For multivariate time series results of the simulation are summarized in Table~\ref{simulation_2}.
 The results again show that the ShallowARMA model matches the performance of the classical VARMA model for a dataset that is also based on a VARMA process.
 For other types of data generation, the ShallowARMA model and DeepARMA model work similarly well.
 Both outperform the other neural cells, which in turn yield better results than the VARMA baseline.

-In summary, findings suggest that ARMA cells work well for simpler linear and non-linear data generating processes while being much more stable than a classical ARMA approach.
-In Supplementary Material~\ref{app:paramrecov}, we further study the empirical convergence of a single unit single hidden layer ARMA cell, which is mathematically equivalent to an ARMA model for given values of $p$ and $q$.
+In summary, the findings suggest that ARMA cells work well both for simpler linear as well as non-linear data generating processes while being much more stable than a classical ARMA approach.
+In the Supplementary Material, we further study the empirical convergence of a single unit single hidden layer ARMA cell, which is mathematically equivalent to an ARMA model for given values of $p$ and $q$, and present another comparison showing the equivalence of the ARMA cell and an Elman network.